-The words “thrones,” “powers,” “rulers,” and “authorities” probably refer to angelic beings and human government.
-In part, this refers to the hierarchy of angels.
+The words “thrones,” “dominions, “principalities,” and “powers” probably refer to angelic beings and human government.
+In part, these terms specify the hierarchy of angels.
 The Colossians worshipped angels (Col 2:18).
 Christ reigns sovereign over angels (cf. Eph.
 1:21; 3:10; 6:12; Phil.
 2:9-10; Col. 2:10, 15).
 All angelic organizations, whether good or evil, are under the control and power of Jesus Christ.
 The angels are a highly organized hierarchy over which Christ sovereignly reigns.
 He also reigns over the governments of the world.
 Thus, Christ holds sovereignty over both the spirit world and human government.

 “All things were created through Him and for Him”

 The first phrase says that all things were created “by” him.
-That is, Jesus is the cause of creation.
-He designed creation.
+That is, Jesus is the cause of creation, and he designed creation.
 However, in this phrase, all things were created “through” him.
 He is the instrument of creation.
-Jesus Christ is the agent whereby the universe was created.
+Jesus Christ is the Agent whereby the universe was created.
 He is the creator.

 Finally, creation is designed “for him.”
-This is a term of purpose.
+The word “for” is a term of purpose.
 Creation is designed for the glory of Christ.
 He is the goal of creation.
 Christ will be glorified in creation.
 In summary, Christ is the author, the means and the end of creation.
 The universe finds its goal and perfection in Christ.